 For projects which cost more than the maximum grant amount (£1,500), you must outline how you plan to obtain the rest of the funds.

 What happens next?

-Successful applicants will be contacted by the Development and Alumni Relations Office at the end of February.
+Successful applicants will be contacted by the Development and Alumni Relations Office in February.